Scholar-Activist Encounter: Weldon Nisly and Tom Boomershine

 How do activism and scholarship contribute to our understanding of Scripture in the world today?

 In this session, lifelong peace activist Weldon Nisly and biblical scholar Tom Boomershine will discuss their commitment to understand and respond to the Gospel’s call to peacemaking — within the academy, within Christian community, and in conflict zones around the world.
 They will focus on the struggle of the Kurds in Northern Iraq targeted by Turkey’s military in the context of the Iraq war, as well as the Palestinian struggle in the Israeli-occupied West Bank.
-This event is co-sponsored by the Christian Peacemaker Teams, who have teams in Iraqi Kurdistan and Palestine.
+This event is co-sponsored by the Christian Peacemaker Teams, who have teams in Iraqi Kurdistan and Palestine, and the Network of Biblical Storytellers International.

 Advance registration is required.